AndreyGorbatyuk/DNS-Sentinel/README.md

 ### Developer Configuration

-Configuration is managed through the `ConfigurationStore` class in `src/background/storage/configuration-store.ts`.
+Configuration is managed through the `ConfigurationStore` class.
 Default settings are defined in the storage layer.

 ---